Recruitment background checks

 Updated to reflect that the ICO has published guidance for employers on when they can collect information through medical examinations (which replicates guidance previously contained in the withdrawn Employment practices data protection code).

-Updated to reflect the Government announcement that fines for employing illegal workers will increase from 2024.
+Updated to reflect that fines for employing illegal workers increase from 13 February 2024.

 HR and legal information and guidance relating to recruitment background checks.